ShNorah/Online-Shopping-Project/README.md

 *To signup, click on Signup in the navbar
 *Click on an item of your choice, you will be redirected to the itempage where you view the product description.
-*Click on BUY NOW button to initiate your oder and proceed *Clik on cart to add the product to cart and buy later.
+*Click on BUY NOW button to initiate your oder and proceed *Clik on cart to add the product to cart and buy later..
+*click on Delete button to remove item from cart.